remy/remysharp.com/public/drafts/diet.md

 # Diet

 I've been asked a few times what's my diet like, specifically, and I wanted to write it up here so I actually remember in years to come.
-This is because I've gone from 30%+ body fat to 13.75% over 2 years.
+This is because I've gone from 30%+ body fat (obese) to 13.75% (*just* inside athlete categorisation) over 2 years.

 <!--more-->